-The Land Conservancy is working to transform a 900-acre private ranch above Pismo Beach into a public preserve for outdoor recreation and community enjoyment.
+The Land Conservancy has transformed a 900-acre private ranch above Pismo Beach into a public preserve for outdoor recreation and community enjoyment.

 Who own's the 900-acre Pismo Preserve?

 The Land Conservancy owns and operates the Pismo Preserve.
 We are a private, not-for-profit 501(c)3 organization.

 Is the Pismo Preserve open to the public?